antarctica/lantern/docs/supplemental/icon-audit.md

 Summary of icons used across site templates.
 Compiled and referenced manually to encourage consistency in icon use.

 > [!NOTE]
-> This summary may not be complete but should be broadly accurate.
+> This summary may be incomplete but should be broadly accurate.
 Last reviewed for the 0.15.x release.

 ## Uses